pasciaks/sabio/scrum.md

     What are you going to accomplish
     What are your blockers

-# November 4, 2020
+# November 5, 2020

 ### ---- ACCOMPLISHED -----

-        [x] Implemented Property Types on Friends functional component (or any/all relevant).
+        [x] Implemented Property Types on Friends functional component and Test Component.

         [x] Finished Trello Cards for Users ( DB Tables and PROCs )  (Users Roles UserRoles StatusIds)

-        [ ] Started new UserService, UserApiController and Domain objects for using end points.
+        [X] Created new UserService, UserApiController and Domain objects for using end points.

+        [x] POST /users  (insert user from posted UserBase object) stores encrypted password

+        [x] POST /users/auth  (get user auth data from posted object {email , password}

 ### --- WILL ACCOMPLISH ---

+        [ ] OPTIMIZE POST /users/auth  ( DROP THE password field, use new UserAuthRequest model with just Email or Id )

+        [ ] Question - SelectAuth ( by email or by id ) ???

+        [ ] Finish Users Process (register, login, etc)

         [ ] SQL interview prep questions.